 Apprentices and formal trainees

 The Apprentices Act, 1961 creates a clear route for formal apprentices.
-Under this route, a written contract is registered, a stipend is mandatory, and the person is treated as a trainee and not a worker for most labour laws.
-Many large employers also define trainees in their standing orders to get similar treatment.
+A written contract is registered, a stipend is mandatory, and the person is treated as a trainee and not a worker for most labour laws.
+Many larger employers also define trainees in their standing orders to get similar treatment.

 Interns as a practical category